 In 2016, the Foundation established a second type of fund, a Term Fund, to receive donations from individuals, businesses, and other foundations.
 As with the Endowment Fund, the Term Fund is a tax-exempt fund which is held in trust and invested by the Board of Directors.
-The operation of the fund is governed by the company's Constitution which also sets down the powers and responsibilities of the Directors in relation to the Fund.
-The fund is effectively a donor advised fund and it differs from the Endowment Fund in that the amount originally donated by each donor, and the investment return earned, will be spent over an agreed period of years by making available for grant making, on a regular basis, amounts pre-agreed with the donor.
+The operation of the Term Fund is governed by the company's Constitution which also sets down the powers and responsibilities of the Directors in relation to the Fund.
+The Term Fund is effectively a donor advised fund and it differs from the Endowment Fund in that the amount originally donated by each donor, and the investment return earned, will be spent over an agreed period of years by making available for grant making, on a regular basis, amounts pre-agreed with the donor.
 There are currently two Term Funds at the Foundation.
 A third term fund held in 2022 was closed in accordance with the donors wishes and the proceeds donated to the Foundation's Endowment Fund.
 The Term Funds are managed by RBC Brewin Dolphin.

 After a year of turbulence in 2022, 2023 saw a reduction in market volatility and a return of 9.5% in the year.
-Investment income of €32k was earned on the funds in the year.
+The Term Funds generated Investment Income of €32k during the year and they were valued at €1.9m by the year end.
 The funds were valued at €1.9m at the end of the year.
-There were no new donations in the year and a total of €663,514 was drawn down from the term funds, €630,225 was transferred to the Foundations endowment fund and €33,289 was drawn down for grant making purposes.
+There were no new donations to the Term Funds in the year and a total of €663,514 was drawn down from the Term Funds. €630,225 was transferred to the Foundations endowment fund and €33,289 was drawn down for grant making purposes.